Fat Juicy & Wet: Production and release

-"Fat Juicy & Wet" was written by Janae Wherry, Mars, Jonathan Yip, Ray Romulus, Jeremy Reeves and Kameron Glasper.
-The production was handled by Yip, Romulus, Reeves and Mars, with the former three credited as the Stereotypes.
-Yip was in charge of the percussion, Reeves played the bass, while Romulus played the drums.
+"Fat Juicy & Wet" was written by Janae Wherry, Mars, Jonathan Yip, Ray Romulus, Jeremy Reeves, and Kameron Glasper.
+The production was handled by Yip, Romulus, Reeves, and Mars, with the former three credited as the Stereotypes.
+Yip was in charge of the percussion, Reeves played the bass, and Romulus played the drums.
 All of them provided background vocals with Kameron Glasper.
-Charles Moniz, Kyle Kashiwagi, Rajon Brown and Ronald "[RD]" Estrada recorded the track at Glenwood Place Studios in Burbank and Beach Wave Sound in North Hollywood.
+Charles Moniz, Kyle Kashiwagi, Rajon Brown, and Ronald "[RD]" Estrada recorded the track at Glenwood Place Studios in Burbank and Beach Wave Sound in North Hollywood.
 Alex Resoagli and Noah Damase served as the engineer assistants.
 The song was mixed at the latter studio by Kevin "K.D."
-Davis and mastered by Colin Leonard at Singing Master in Atlanta.
+Davis and mastered by Colin Leonard at the Singing Master in Atlanta.

 "Fat Juicy & Wet" was released in various countries via digital download and streaming by Rebel, Gamma and the Smeezingtons under exclusive license to Atlantic Records.
 The single impacted Italian radio stations on the aforementioned date by Warner Music Italy.
 The track was issued on January 28, 2025 to rhythmic contemporary stations.
-The song was serviced to radio in New Zealand on February 7, 2025 by Gamma, Atlantic and Warner.
+The song started to be added to radios in New Zealand on February 7, 2025.

 Composition and lyrics

 "Fat Juicy & Wet" is a hyphy, Miami bass and electro-funk strip club anthem.
 It is also a dirty rap track.
 The instrumental was called "snappy" and a "throwback".
 The single mixes Red's "raunchy style" and Mars's "smooth, genre-crossing" voice.
 He does his version of Red's "visceral fuck-rap".
 The song starts with an intro characteristic of "Mars's trademark airiness" as he sings the titular chorus, "Fat, juicy, and wet".
-He then proceeds to rap "that good kitty-kitty, good kitty-kitty/Make it my pet" and being "struck by "p**sy so good" he wants "to throw up a set despite not gang banging."
+He then proceeds to rap "that good kitty-kitty, good kitty-kitty/Make it my pet" and being "struck by "pussy so good" he wants "to throw up a set despite not gang banging."
 On her turn, Red "introduces a graphic rendition of the suggestive acts", such as "eating, dripping", and other various other sexual nuances.
 She keeps rapping a in "a sharp, streamlined" with "raunchy" lyrics, "Throw my legs back, eat my booty from the front/Milk mustache on your face when I cum" and "signing autographs in squirt juice".